JeroenCops/JeroenCops.github.io/README.md

 Cobalt is a static site generator.
 It's turns plain text into a static website.

-#### Fast

-Rust is very fast, so Cobalt is to.
+* **Fast** - Rust is very fast, so Cobalt is to.
 It turns your plain text into HTML files in an instant.

-#### Easy

-You only need to focus on the content of you custom website.
+* **Easy** - You only need to focus on the content of you custom website.

-#### Simple

-You don't need to mess with databases, comment moderation.
+* **Simple** - You don't need to mess with databases, comment moderation.

 *Find more information on their [website](http://cobalt-org.github.io/) or check out their repository [Cobalt.rs](https://github.com/cobalt-org/cobalt.rs).*